shanemadden/factorio-mod-portal-publish/README.md

 `FACTORIO_USER` and `FACTORIO_PASSWORD` secrets should be valid credentials to the Factorio mod portal with permissions to edit the mod defined in info.json.

+A valid .gitattributes file is required to filter .git*/* directories.
+This file must be checked in and tagged to filter during a git-archive operation.

+    .gitattributes export-ignore
+    .gitignore export-ignore
+    .github export-ignore

 Be aware that the zip will be published and immediately available for download for users - make sure you're ready to publish the changes and have tested the commit before pushing the tag!